‘Are you ready yet?’ I heard Adam call from the other room.

 We then said our own farewells, with Casey being particularly thoughtful towards Megan and Cathy, then we left them all at the top of the steps before hailing a cab for the ride back to Adam’s.

 ‘Well, boys, that’s all behind you now,’ I said to them as we set off toward Adam’s.

-‘And you, too,’ Shane added.
+‘And you, too,’ Nick added.
 ‘It wouldn’t have happened if you didn’t get involved.’

 ‘You mean if I didn’t bust a lung running Jimmy down that first day on the job?’
 I chuckled.